openvinotoolkit/model_server/docs/architecture.md

 **Figure 1: Docker Container (VM or Bare Metal Host)**
 ![architecture chart](serving.png)

-OpenVINO&trade; model server requires the models to be present in the local file system.
+OpenVINO&trade; model server requires the models to be present in the local file system or they could be hosted remotely on object storage services.
+Both google storage and S3 storage is supported.
-They should be mounted or copied from external storage.

 OpenVINO&trade; model server can be hosted on a bare metal server, virtual machine or inside a docker container.
 It is also suitable for landing in Kubernetes environment.

-The only exposed network interface is gRPC API, which currently _does not_ include authorization, authentication, or data encryption.
+The only two exposed network interfaces are gRPC and RESTful API, which currently _does not_ include authorization, authentication, or data encryption.
 Those functions are expected to be implemented outside of the model server (for example via Kubernetes* ingress or nginx forwarding proxy).
-Alternatively, they could be added to gRPC interface inside the OpenVINO&trade; model server but for now this is out of scope.
+Alternatively, they could be added to gRPC interface inside the OpenVINO&trade; Model Server but for now this is out of scope.